saemy/transaction_minimizer/README.md

    ```
    The span is found by doing a special form of a topological sort.
 It starts at
    the nodes that only receive money (the leaves in the DAG) and then operates
-   in rounds: In round *i* all nodes that are reachable in *i* hops from the
+   in rounds: In each round the sinks of the last round are processed.
+Their
-   leaves (using reversed edges) are inspected.
-Nodes that already are in the
-   span are ignored.
-If an observed node only has edges to nodes that already
-   are in the span, it is added.
-Moreover, the edges that link to nodes that
-   were added in round *i-1* are added as well (There allways is at least one
-   such edge since otherwise the node would have been added in a previous round).
-   Eventually, all nodes are included in the span and this phase is finished.
+   incoming edges are marked as usable.
+As soon as a node only has outgoing
+   edges that are usable it is inserted to the next round's sink list.

+   For each sink node the reachable nodes are computed by taking the union of
+   the reachable nodes of its children (plus itself).
+Edges that only reach
+   nodes that are also reachable through others are dropped.
+   Additionaly a *routing table* is constructed that tells for a given
+   (source, target) tuple which next hop to take.
+Note, there may be multiple
+   next hops if there is e.g. a diamond shaped graph where each edge is
+   required.

 3. The payments along the edges in the span are computed.
-This is done by also
+This is done by
-   building a *routing table* in the previous step.
-That table tells for a given
-   node which outgoing edge that has to be used to reach some destination node.
+   considering the routing table from the previous step.
    Payment amount calculation is started at the nodes that only have to pay (the
    roots of the span).
-They are marked with the destination node and sent along
+Payments are marked with the destination node and sent
-   the according edge.
-A breath-first search propagates the payments through the
-   payment span.
+   to the next hop.
+If there are multiple next hops available, the payments are
+   evenly distributed to reduce the transaction amounts.
+The payments are then
+   propagated through the payments span in a breadth-first search manner.

 4. It is checked that the incoming minus outgoing payments stay the same for
    each node in the input graph and the resulting payments span.
 This verifies